khamitov527/mail-agent/README.md

 3. Click "Start Listening" to begin voice recognition
 4. Speak your commands clearly (the transcript will show what was recognized)
 5. Click "Stop Listening" when you're done

+## Smart Features

+- **Contact management**: Add contacts in settings to use their names instead of typing email addresses
+- **Context awareness**: Commands for subject and body will automatically open a compose window if needed
+- **Audio visualization**: Visual feedback shows when your microphone is detecting sound
+- **Multiple command variations**: Recognize different ways of expressing the same intent

+## Customization

+Access the settings page to:
+- Change speech recognition language
+- Enable/disable automatic listening on startup
+- Configure notification settings
+- Add frequently used contacts

 ## Limitations